 The contest is open to all high school seniors attending school in Camden, Cumberland, Gloucester or Salem counties.
 Entry forms are available at AAA South Jersey offices in Voorhees, Sewell, Logan Township and Millville.

 Click here to download.
 The deadline for entries to be received by AAA South Jersey is March 30.

 For the contest, students are required to write an essay of between 500 and 1,000 words in response to the question:

 “We are excited to once again give a deserving student the opportunity to advance their education,” said Carol Scott, CEO of AAA South Jersey.
-“This contest allows us the opportunity to get tremendous feedback from students on a very important issue facing teens and other drivers.
+“This contest challenges students to be creative and develop a solution to a life-threatening issue facing teens and other drivers.
 We expect this year’s question to generate some very intelligent and thought-provoking responses from area students.”

-More than 375 students entered the contest in 2012.
-This marks the seventh year that AAA South Jersey has sponsored the scholarship program.
+More than 400 students entered the contest in 2013.
+This marks the eighth year that AAA South Jersey has sponsored the scholarship program.

 As North America’s largest motoring and leisure travel organization, AAA provides more than 54 million members with travel, insurance, financial and automotive-related services.
 Since its founding in 1902, the not-for-profit, fully tax-paying AAA has been a leader and advocate for the safety and security of all travelers.